-1. You can use multiple .py files for this assignment.
-In this case, explain how to run the program in the report.

-8. Additional information

-- A. drop_callback in glfw python binding is slightly different from that of original glfw written in C. drop_callback in python takes only two parameters, window and paths. paths is a list of dropped file paths. - B. Python provides powerful string methods helpful for parsing a bvh file.
+- i.
+You can use multiple .py files for this assignment.
+In this case, explain how to run the program in the report. - B. .docx report file - 8.
+Additional information - A. drop_callback in glfw python binding is slightly different from that of original glfw written in C. drop_callback in python takes only two parameters, window and paths. paths is a list of dropped file paths. - Python provides powerful string methods helpful for parsing a bvh file.
 Among them, split() will be most useful.